edgedb/edgedb/edb/tools/profiling/README.md

 * `profile_analysis.pstats` is a text file with "Top calls" sorted and formatted by the `pstats.Stats` class.

+* `profile_analysis.call_stack.svg` is a zoomable and searchable SVG flame graph of the call stack.

-* `profile_analysis.svg` is a zoomable and searchable SVG flame graph.
+* `profile_analysis.usage.svg` is a zoomable and searchable SVG reverse flame graph of most used functions.

 * `profile_analysis.singledispatch` is a single dispatch sidecar file, explained further down in this document.